hpyproject/hpy/docs/api.rst

 ``HPy_Close()`` on a handle results in a memory leak.
 When running in :ref:`debug-mode:debug mode`, HPy actively checks that you don't close a handle twice and that you don't forget to close any.
-This is possible because handles are unique - the handle used to reference an object is valid only in the context of the operation that produced it.
+This is possible because handles are associated with operations on objects, meaning that if a handle leaks, it is possible to identify exactly the operation which produced it.

 .. note::